lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.13.6
+- Fixed a couple of tech costs (5700->5400)
+- Fixed Diplomatic Specialization to require social species, but ony 5 (if you're social, you count as one of those)
+- Fixed Long Range Sensors to use the same ID as vanilla (433)
+  - This fixes Hive Mind Government to offer Long Range Sensors, may also become compatible with other mods that rely on that ID...
+- Further reduced prevalence of Caslon (fewer large deposits instead of many small ones)

 ### v1.13.5
 - Significantly increased mining rates to try to compensate for current failures of civilian economy never having fuel for your military or reserves